North Korea willing to talk to South if respect is assured | DW | 25.09.2021

 Both countries remain technically at war since the 1950 to 1953 Korean War ended with an armistice not a peace treaty.

-Recent peace talks, driven by former US president Donald Trump, have stalled since 2019.
+Recent peace talks, driven in part by former US president Donald Trump, have stalled since 2019.

 Kim Yo Jong's comments followed an address by South Korean President Moon Jae-in to the UN General Assembly on Tuesday in which he repeatedly called for a formal end to the war.